-This Long Term Plan has been prepared on the basis that \$130,000 will be available in the 2015/2016 year to provide earthquake strengthening and fire protection for the hall/gymnasium and foyer.
+This draft Long Term Plan has been prepared on the basis that \$130,000 will be available in the 2015/16 year to provide earthquake strengthening and fire protection for the hall/gymnasium and foyer.
 While it is expected that this expenditure will resolve issues around the hall/gymnasium, the issues relating to the old performance theatre remain unresolved.
-A further sum of \$358,000 (inflation adjusted) has been provided for the 2016/2017 year for some yet to be determined scheme and \$63,000 is intended in 2017/2018 for re-roofing.
-An inspection of the buildings has recommended that the buildings be re-roofed and reclad and some other more minor maintenance work be carried out.
-The estimated cost for all this maintenance work is \$295,000.
-When the cost of earthquake strengthening and fire protection is added, the total cost for the buildings in their present form is \$555,000.
-Total provisions in the LTP are \$551,000.
+A further sum of \$358,000 (inflation adjusted) has been provided for the 2016/17 year for some yet to be determined scheme.
+The Council will work closely with the Community Board to determine some resolution.